 Layout approximately 25 pieces of stone in a visible and easy to access area.
 If you have multiple boxes, be sure to select an equal ratio of pieces from each box.
 This will ensure a consistent and blended final result.
 When installing the first course, start at the bottom corner of the wall installing 3 to 4 corner stones first.
 Corner pieces have a long and a short return, which should alternate in opposite directions as you work your way up the wall.
-Continue the project by installing flats off of these corner pieces.
-Work the stones into the wall with a side-to-side motion to create and ensure a proper bond.
-Each additional course that is installed will begin with a corner stone (when corners are present).
+Continue the project by installing flats off of these corner pieces, each additional course that is installed will begin with a corner stone (when corners are present).
+Apply the piece to the wall slightly above the desired position and work it in using a left-to-right motion until mortar squeezes from the perimeter and full-coverage adhesion is achieved.
+This process will also ensure enough excess mortar remains to fill any small gaps between stones and to help bond the individual pieces to each other.
+This will minimize the potential for moisture getting behind the stone.
+If too much mortar remains between the pieces, lift up the piece high enough to remove some of the excess mortar using a small tuck point trowel or similar tool and then reposition.
 Remember to use your chalk lines as a guide as the installation continues up the wall.
 If a stone is inadvertently moved or bumped after it has been set, it should be removed.
 Any additional mortar should be scraped off the stone and scratch coat, and then the stone should be reapplied following the installation process.